midnxghtpulse/labor-law-claims-analysis/README.md

 # labor law claims analysis

-i wanted to build something with legal data - obrigado, clarinha - that was actually useful beyond just showing a few charts. so this project started with a pretty simple question:
+i wanted to build something with legal data - obrigado, clarinha - that was actually useful beyond just showing a few charts.

+so this project started with a pretty simple question:

 **if a labor claim contains x, what usually appears with it?**

-from there, the idea grew into a small legal analytics project using public labor court data from brazil. the data comes from the public datajud API, maintained by the conselho nacional de justiça (CNJ), and the current version focuses on first-degree cases from TRT5, the labor court of bahia.
+from there, the idea grew into a small legal analytics project using public labor court data from brazil.

+the data comes from the public datajud api, maintained by the conselho nacional de justiça (cnj), and the current version focuses on first-degree cases from trt5, the labor court of bahia.

-right now, i'm using the data to explore recurring labor-law subjects, combinations between claims and the statistical profile of different labor courts.
+right now, i'm using the data to explore recurring labor-law subjects, relationships between claims and the statistical profile of different labor courts.

 ---